Moderne Gentleman vs. Halfday – Comparing the Garment Duffles

 Halfday Garment next to Moderne Gentlemen Travel Duffle

-Last week, I shared a look at the Moderne Gentleman Travel Duffle.
-As you may have noticed, that bag bears some resemblance to the Halfday Garment Duffle, which I previously reviewed.
+A while back, I shared a look at the Moderne Gentleman Travel Duffle.
+As you may have noticed, that bag bears some resemblance to the Halfday Garment Duffle, which I also previously reviewed.
 Given that natural comparison, I figured that a deeper dive into the matter was warranted.

 Fair warning: while these two bags may be similar in concept, there are also several key distinguishing features.
 So, how do they match up?
 Let’s take a look at the Moderne Genleman Travel Duffle versus the Halfday Garment Duffle.

-As a reminder, Moderne Gentleman did provide me with the Travel Duffle for review.
+As a disclaimer, Moderne Gentleman did provide me with the Travel Duffle for review.
 However, the opinions are entirely my own.

 The Moderne Gentleman Travel Duffle vs. the Halfday Garment Duffle